JoshBirnbaum/distributed-methodology/Retrospectives.md

 Reasonably soon after the meeting, the facilitator writes a retrospective report.
 This report provides the team with a record of the meeting.
-As such, it must include a copy of the Trello board along with a summary of major themes and findings.
+As such, it must include a copy of the board along with a summary of major themes and findings.
 Circulating the report among the team ensures that this section represents the opinions of the team and not just the perspective of the facilitator.
 The report must also clearly present any changes to the methodology